usc-cosmolab/hackspace/2019-11-01/readme.md

 ## Fitting a model to data

-We started talking about fitting a model to data, on an example of generic data, but will move on to Lyman-alpha data soon; see the notebook here.
+We started talking about fitting a model to data, on an example of generic data, but will move on to Lyman-alpha data soon; see [here](fitting_model.md).
 Solutions to this are here.